HoBushZz/LearnGit/readme.txt

-Git is version control tool
+Git is distributed version control tool
 Git is free software